Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Running_the_Hardware_Emulation.md

 cd /<path_to_tutorial>/Getting_Started/Vitis/vitis_dir/pack_out_dir
 ./launch_hw_emu.sh -g
 ```

 **-g** options helps to launch the XSIM in GUI mode.

 The above command should result in some prints in the terminal and to invoke the XSIM GUI.
-Once the simulate starts, please navigate to Vivado Tcl console and run the simulation
+Once the simulate starts, please navigate to Vivado Tcl console and run the simulation.

 ```
 run all
 ```

-- Run the host.exe
+- Run `host.exe`.

-Once the Linux boot is complete, use the below commands to run the host.exe and a.xclbin
+Once the Linux boot is complete, use the below commands to run the `host.exe` and `a.xclbin`
-versal-rootfs-common-20242:/mnt#
+`versal-rootfs-common-20242:/mnt#`

 ```
 sudo su